jrf0110/dirac/README.md

 #### dirac.dals.table_name.after( [fnName], handler... )

-Add a after filter to the dal. after filters are like middleware layers that get run after the query is executed.
+Add an _after_ filter to the DAL.
+After filters are like middleware layers that get run after the query is executed.
 You can add as long as a chain as you'd like.  ```...``` denotes you can add as many handlers as you want.

 __Arguments:__